Efficient construction of Lie group-equivariant and permutation-invariant spaces

-To see the scaling difference even clearer, we show in Figure~\ref{fig:cost_versus_classes} the construction time as either a function of the total number of basis functions $\displaystyle \sum_{L=0}^{\sum\bl}\dimpi{\bl}{L}$ or that of the number of classes $\displaystyle\sum_{K\in\calM_{L+1}\setminus\{L,L+1\}}\card{\overline\calM_{\bl,K}}$.
+To see the scaling difference even clearer, we show in Figure~\ref{fig:cost_versus_classes} the construction time as either a function of the total number of basis functions $ \sum_{L=0}^{\sum\bl}\dimpi{\bl}{L}$ or that of the number of classes $\displaystyle\sum_{K\in\calM_{L+1}\setminus\{L,L+1\}}\card{\overline\calM_{\bl,K}}$.
 Let us mention that we compared the cost of constructing all the equivariant bases for a given $\bl\in\calL^N$ since the tested packages provide all of these equivariant bases simultaneously.
 In our implementation, each individual $L$-equivariant basis can be constructed independently, allowing us to investigate the cost of each basis individually, as presented on Figure~\ref{fig:cost_versus_classes_breakdown}.
 A similar conclusion can be drawn from Figure~\ref{fig:cost_versus_classes}, that is, the cost of the proposed method scales polynomially with respect to the number of basis functions, or the number of classes, while the cost of the existing implementations seems to increase exponentially.

 In summary, by using the Lie algebra of the underlying rotation groups, and by exploring the simplified structure of the resulting matrix $\MlL$, we avoid the typical exponential complexity arising from permutations, and achieve a method for constructing GE-PI spaces at an almost linear cost.